MSc

 • 30 credits of optional modules

-• a research dissertation of 60 credits
+• A research project worth 60 credits

 The modules are organised within the Institute of Management Studies (IMS) and most have a strong practical component.